 I remember when I was in college, being able to travel to Dubai or Singapore was a pipe dream.

-It's probably due to the fact that as the Indian economy was growing, so was the middle class aspiration to travel abroad.
-And Dubai and Singapore were both well within reach.
-They were affordable and yet gave you the satisfaction of having been to a foreign country.
+It's probably due to the fact that as the Indian economy was growing, so was the middle class aspiration to travel abroad and Dubai and Singapore were both well within reach.
+They were affordable and yet gave one the satisfaction of having been to a foreign country.

 Additionally, since both countries have a large number of Indian expats, there was a lot of awareness on both.
-Sure enough, Singapore was the first country I ever went to outside of India myself.
-And Dubai followed soon after.
+Sure enough, Singapore was the first country I ever went to as a part of a three country group tour to Singapore, Malaysia and Sri Lanka.
+Dubai followed soon after.

 Back then, as an 18-20 year old I might've been enamoured by both, but today 15 years and 40 countries later, I find Singapore and Dubai equally boring and overrated as travel destinations.